He-Man and the Masters of the Universe: Home media

 Universal Pictures Home Entertainment released all 130 episodes of the original 1983 He-Man and the Masters of the Universe series on DVD in Region 1 on October 1, 2019, as He-Man and the Masters of the Universe: The Complete Original Series.
-This release includes "He-Man & She-Ra: The Secret of the Sword" and "He-Man & She-Ra: A Christmas Special".
+This release includes He-Man & She-Ra: The Secret of the Sword and He-Man & She-Ra: A Christmas Special.

 In Region 4, Madman Entertainment released the entire series on DVD in Australia in 4 volume sets (similar to BCI Eclipse releases).
 These releases have been discontinued and are now out of print.
 A complete series box set was released by Madman on June 24, 2009; this is still available.

 The pilot episode, "Diamond Ray of Disappearance", has a minute or so of footage missing due to the master tapes being damaged.
 In the original version, after teleporting the King and Queen and Man-At-Arms away to another dimension, Skeletor turns the ray onto Orko, who gets stuck inside a vase which deflects the beam.
 Orko escapes to warn He-Man.
 This footage has not been lost; it is still existent on other media in circulation.
 However, complications over the rights to it prevented it from being inserted back into the DVD release.

 Sequel

 An adult Netflix Original series Masters of the Universe: Revelation, was released in 2021.
 Although initially announced as a direct sequel to the 1983 TV series, director Kevin Smith later admitted the series is not set in the same continuity as the original, but described it as a 'spiritual sequel' to the Filmation series.
 Revelation was directed by Kevin Smith and animated by Powerhouse Animation Studios.
 The series aired for 10 episodes, split between two "parts".

 A sequel series, Masters of the Universe: Revolution, debuted on Netflix on January 25, 2024.
-It consists of 15 episodes in three parts.
+It consists of 5 episodes.